arpitqwerty/password_manager/README.md

 # Password Manager

 A secure password management application built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
-This application allows users to store, generate, and check passwords for various applications while ensuring security through encryption and data breach checking.
+This application allows users to store, generate, and check passwords for various data breaches.

 ## Features